25-26J-434/k8s-runtime-aware-ebpf-orchestration/component-2/README.md

 - Add manifests under `component-2/manifests/` for routing-specific experiments (e.g., multiple services per node, taints/tolerations).
 - Capture experiment notes under `component-2/experiments/` (commands run, metrics observed, conclusions).
 - If you switch CNIs (e.g., Cilium) for eBPF data plane experiments, still keep the Kind cluster anchored to `k8s/kind-config.yaml` for consistency; adjust only the CNI install step.

+## Node-aware endpoint selection (code)

+- `latency_router.go` now groups telemetry by node to surface the best pod per node and highlights when another node outperforms the local one.
+- `SelectRemoteEndpoint(serviceName)` returns the lowest-latency pod on a **different** node, falling back to `SelectEndpoint` when only local data exists.
+- Use the multi-node Kind config plus `k8s/test-services.yaml` (with topology spread) to exercise node-to-node routing paths.

 ## Using REST to drive routing decisions (same-node example)